Cat behavior: Grooming

-Oral grooming for domestic and feral cats is a common behavior; recent studies on domestic cats show that they spend about 8% of resting time grooming themselves.
+Oral grooming for domestic and feral cats is a common behavior; studies on domestic cats show that they spend about 8% of resting time grooming themselves.
 Grooming is extremely important not only to clean themselves but also to ensure ectoparasite control.
-Fleas tend to be the most common ectoparasite of cats and some studies allude to indirect evidence that grooming in cats is effective in removing fleas.
-Cats not only use their tongue for grooming to control ectoparasites but scratch grooming as well may aid in dislodging fleas from the head and neck.
+Fleas tend to be the most common ectoparasite of cats, and some studies allude to indirect evidence that grooming in cats is effective in removing fleas.
+Cats do not only use their tongue for grooming to control ectoparasites; scratching may also aid in dislodging fleas from the head and neck.

 Kneading

 Kittens "knead" the breast while suckling, using the forelimbs one at a time in an alternating pattern to push against the mammary glands to stimulate lactation in the mother.

 Cats carry these infantile behaviors beyond nursing and into adulthood.
-Some cats "nurse", i.e. suck, on clothing or bedding during kneading.
-The cat exerts firm downwards pressure with its paw, opening its toes to expose its claws, then closes its claws as it lifts its paw.
+Some cats "nurse," i.e. suck, on clothing or bedding during kneading.
+The cat exerts firm downward pressure with its paw, opening its toes to expose its claws, then closes its claws as it lifts its paw.
 The process takes place with alternate paws at intervals of one to two seconds.
-They may knead while sitting on their owner's lap, which may prove painful if the cat has sharp claws.
+The cat may knead while sitting on its owner's lap, which may prove painful if the cat has sharp claws.

-Since most of the preferred "domestic traits" are neotenous or juvenile traits that persist in the adult, kneading may be a relic juvenile behavior retained in adult domestic cats.
+Because most of the preferred "domestic traits" are neotenous, or juvenile traits that persist in the adult, kneading may be a relic juvenile behavior retained in adult domestic cats.
 It may also stimulate the cat and make it feel good, in the same manner as a human stretching.
 Kneading is often a precursor to sleeping.
 Many cats purr while kneading.
 They also purr mostly when newborn, when feeding, or when trying to feed on their mother's teat.
 The common association between the two behaviors may corroborate the evidence in favor of the origin of kneading as a remnant instinct.

 Panting

 Unlike dogs, panting is a rare occurrence in cats, except in warm weather environments.
-Some cats may pant in response to anxiety, fear or excitement.
-It can also be caused by play, exercise, or stress from things like car rides.
+Cats may pant in response to anxiety, fear or excitement.
+Panting can also be caused by play, exercise, or stress from things like car rides.
 However, if panting is excessive or the cat appears in distress, it may be a symptom of a more serious condition, such as a nasal blockage, heartworm disease, head trauma, or drug poisoning.
-In many cases, feline panting, especially if accompanied by other symptoms, such as coughing or shallow breathing (dyspnea), is considered to be abnormal, and treated as a medical emergency.
+In many cases, feline panting, especially if accompanied by other symptoms, such as coughing or shallow breathing (dyspnea), is considered to be abnormal, and should be treated as a medical emergency.